 5. Surf at Weligama in South Sri Lanka

 Weligama is a well-known beach for beginners and intermediate surfers.
 This beach break is actually beautiful and a great place to learn surfing.
 There are many surf camps around Weligama.

 Weligama is not only for known for surfing, but also because there are many cafes around, great restaurants, and co-working spaces such as the Outpost.

 >> READ: 10 BEST THINGS TO DO IN WELIGAMA

 6. Visit a tea plantation at Handunugoda Tea Estate

-At Handunugoda Tea Estate wondered around tea plantations, visit the tea factory, and drink tea serve with nice cake.
-You can also learn stories about how Handunugoda Tea Estate produced its renowned white tea for the Chinese emperor himself.
-All this is free of charge with a great English speaking guide.
+At Handunugoda Tea Estate wander around tea plantations, visit the tea factory, and drink tea serve with nice cake.
+All this is free of charge with a great English-speaking guide.

 We highly recommend this activity, as it is one of the best things to see in the south of Sri Lanka.